 However, the key elements here are good acidity and especially a low pH.
 This sounds complicated, especially for those who failed chemistry, but the basics are easy to master.

 If we start with the concept that all white wines targeted for the cellar should have a good acid level, the number to remember is 6 grams per liter, g/L (or .6%, which is the same thing) of acid.
 This is my personal starting point for white wine acidity.
 Below this number, the acid is simply too low for reliable aging.
 The closer you get to 8 g/L, the better the wine will age.
 At about 9 g/L, aging is almost mandatory.

 For me, a classic aging Riesling would have a pH of 3.0.
-Although 3.1 is fine, 3.0 is a lot better and protects the wine from faster oxidation.
+Although 3.1 is fine, 3.0 is much better as it protects the wine from faster oxidation.

 I haven’t referred to residual sugar here.
 With Riesling, there is usually some residual sugar.
 The German wine law even states that a wine designated as trocken (dry) may have as much as 9 g/L of sugar and still retain its designation as a dry wine!